Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Introduction

-The remainder of this article is structured as follows.\Cref{sec:prelims} provides a review of the necessary background on causal models, classical and quantum.~\Cref{sec:inflation} reviews the inflation technique for causal inference and shows how to leverage a particular family of operator inequalities related to the quantum marginal problem to derive constraints on compatibility of a quantum state with a causal structure.
-Application of these new constraints are presented in~\Cref{sec:qubit_nodes} and~\Cref{sec:higher_dim_nodes} for qubit and higher-dimensional visible nodes respectively, with proofs presented in the appendices.~\Cref{sec:dicussion} discusses avenues for generalizing our results and conclusions.
+The remainder of this article is structured as follows.~\Cref{sec:prelims} provides a review of the necessary background on causal models, classical and quantum.~\Cref{sec:inflation} reviews the inflation technique for causal inference and shows how to leverage a particular family of operator inequalities related to the quantum marginal problem to derive constraints on compatibility of a quantum state with a causal structure.
+Application of these new constraints are presented in~\Cref{sec:qubit_nodes} and~\Cref{sec:higher_dim_nodes} for qubit and higher-dimensional visible nodes respectively, with proofs presented in the appendices.
+In~\Cref{sec:beyond_triangle}, we present a family of networks where causal compatibility constraints can be obtained via the methods developed in earlier sections.~\Cref{sec:dicussion} discusses avenues for generalizing our results and conclusions.